What Happens if Your Car Is Stolen With No Insurance?

 What Would Happen if Your Car Were Stolen and You Didn't Have Auto Insurance?

 Discovering your car has been stolen is devastating enough, but without comprehensive coverage, the financial nightmare is just beginning.
-You won't receive any reimbursement for the loss and must continue making payments on any outstanding loan.
-Replacing the vehicle becomes entirely your responsibility — a financial burden that can total $18,500 to $34,200 depending on your vehicle's value and remaining loan balance.
+You won't receive any reimbursement for the loss and must continue making loan payments.
+Replacing the vehicle becomes your responsibility, a financial burden that can total $18,500 to $34,200 depending on your vehicle's value and remaining loan balance.

-This scenario affects over 1 million Americans annually, according to FBI statistics.
-Without insurance, you'll face the full cost of today's average used vehicle ($22,000) plus ongoing loan payments and transportation expenses while searching for a replacement.
+According to FBI statistics, this scenario affects over 1 million Americans annually.
+Without insurance, you'll pay the full cost of today's average used vehicle ($22,000) plus ongoing loan payments and transportation expenses while searching for a replacement.

-Comprehensive coverage protects against theft and noncollision damage for just $150 to $300 annually.
-It covers your vehicle's actual cash value minus your deductible when theft occurs.
+Comprehensive coverage protects against theft and noncollision damage for $150 to $300 annually and covers your vehicle's actual cash value minus your deductible when theft occurs.

-Financed or leased vehicles typically require full coverage, including comprehensive financial protection against theft.
+Financed or leased vehicles require full coverage, including comprehensive protection against theft.
 If your car is stolen, insurance covers its current cash value.
-However, if this amount is less than your loan or lease balance and you don't have GAP insurance, you'll need to pay the remaining balance out of pocket.
+But if this amount is less than your loan or lease balance and you don't have GAP insurance, you'll pay the remaining balance out of pocket.

 Here's what happens after vehicle theft, whether you're insured or have inadequate coverage: